cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ### Install pyenv on Ubuntu 18.04

-The following steps will install pyenv in a new ubuntu 18.04 distribution.
+The following steps will install `pyenv` in a new ubuntu 18.04 distribution.

-Start up a terminal and execute in the terminal the following commands.
+Startup a terminal and execute in the terminal the following commands.
 We recommend that you do it one command at a time so you can observe if the command succeeds: